TwoRavens/TwoRavens/rook/eventdata/initialization/README.md

      4a.
 Install/run R, to enter R prompt
       b.
 Run source('rooksource.R') to start R server
          Note: Rook, the R package that runs the R server, does not seem to recognize file updates, so the server must be restarted after each edit.
-There should be a better way.
+      c.
+The RMongo package requires java - `sudo apt-get install default-jdk`

 6. Submit query from local python server via eventdata web gui.
 This script will return the subsetted data

-7. Permit CORS on your browser.
+7. If you still have problems, try to permit CORS on your browser.
 This doesn't seem to work on Windows 7a.
 Google Chrome: start with terminal argument google-chrome --disable-web-security
       b.
 Mozilla Firefox: in about:config settings